graphile/starter/README.md

 installed, you can install it with `npm install -g yarn`.
 The Docker setup already has `yarn` & `npm` installed and configured.

-To get started, please run:
+To get started, please run `yarn`, followed by:

 | Local mode   | OR  | Docker mode                     |
 | ------------ | :-: | ------------------------------- |